smpanaro/more-ane-transformers/README.md

 Hardware-accelerated transformers on your Mac via CoreML.
 (Yes, that includes LLMs like GPT.)

+> 🔌 Plug-n-play with preconverted CoreML models
+>
+> 🔋 Performance with near-zero CPU usage
+>
+> 🦍 Support for some of the largest Neural Engine models (up to 2.8B parameters)

 ## Try It
 Generate text with a base gpt2 model like this:
 ```